matty-plumski/MattsResBazSite/content/slides/NZRSE2021/index.md

 - Excellent way to teach version control - benefits and processes
 - Encourages troubleshooting - deploy logs, community fora
 - Helps build a community of practice around a common, richly-tooled ecosystem
+- Entry-level training that creates a platform for collaboration and further capability development
 - Immediacy - live site deployed and first git commit made within minutes

 <section>